hapijs/hapi.dev/static/lib/tutorials/en_US/validation.md

 # Validation

-_This tutorial is compatible with hapi v17 and newer_
+_This tutorial is compatible with hapi v17 and newer; and joi v16 and newer_

 1. [Overview](#overview)
 1. [Joi](#joi)